Instructions for

 Check credentials against user store

-In this example, your external service code looks up the user name in a prepopulated static array of usernames and passwords, and checks if the password supplied matches the password that exists for that user name in the array.
+In this example, your external service code looks up the username in a prepopulated static array of usernames and passwords.
+It then checks if the supplied password matches the password that exists for that username in the array.
 This example is a simplification of the process of looking up the credentials in a real-world user store.

 The way to specify to Okta whether to accept the credentials as valid or not is by returning a commands object in the body of your HTTPS response, using a specified syntax within the object to indicate to Okta that the credentials should either be denied or accepted.